 Discover the Best Known Frameworks for Building an API

 The process of building an API depends on the programming language or tool you use.
-We've covered best practices on how to build one once you dive into a language.
+We've covered best practices on how to design one so that you’re well prepared once you dive into a language.
 Here are some popular tools and frameworks that developers use:

 Spring is a web framework that uses Java, a very popular language.
 It’s used by websites like Wix, TicketMaster, and BillGuard.
 It has a lot of related tools that boost its performance and let you easily scale your business, but the learning curve could be steep, especially if you don’t know Java.